Calibration Certificate for Weighing Scales

 2.)
 Is it necessary to have a Calibration Certificate?

 Ans.)
-According to the Government of India Calibration Certificate is a must for every weighing instrument because it comes under public affairs.
-If the weighing machine owner doesn’t have a Calibration Certificate of weighing instrument its comes under punishable act Hefty Fine and Jail provision are mentioned in the Legal metrology act.
+According to the Government of India, a Calibration Certificate is a must for every weighing instrument because it comes under public affairs.
+If the weighing machine owner doesn’t have a Calibration Certificate for the weighing instrument its comes under the punishable act Hefty Fine and Jail provisions are mentioned in the Legal metrology act.

 3.)
 How I apply for the Calibration Certificate for my weighing instrument?